risc0/risc0/website/api/zkvm/tutorials/io.md

-# Understanding I/O in the zkVM
+# Understanding I/O In the zkVM

 In the [Hello World Tutorial][docs-hello-world], we had a brief introduction to how to perform I/O operations in the zkVM.
 Now we'll dive deeper into the subject.